 To date, a small number of integrated device manufacturers, or IDMs, have accounted for virtually all of our total revenue.
-In the year ended December 31, 1997, two customers accounted for 90% of our total revenue, with Toshiba representing 70% and Texas Instruments representing 20%.
 In the year ended December 31, 1998, two customers accounted for 82% of our total revenue, with Toshiba representing 66% and Fujitsu representing 16%.
 In the year ended December 31, 1999, three customers accounted for 87% of our total revenue, with Toshiba representing 53%, Fujitsu representing 19% and Sony representing 15%.
-In the six months ended June 30, 2000, four customers accounted for 94% of our total revenue, with Toshiba representing 34%, Sony representing 34%, Conexant representing 15% and Philips representing 11%.
+In the year ended December 31, 2000, four customers accounted for 84% of our total revenue, with Toshiba representing 32%, Sony representing 27%, Conexant representing 15% and Philips representing 10%.

 To date, companies based in Japan have accounted for the majority of our total revenue.
-Revenue generated from customers in Japan accounted for 70% of our total revenue in the year ended December 31, 1997, 82% in the year ended December 31, 1998, 90% in the year ended December 31, 1999, and 68% in the six months ended June 30, 2000.
+Revenue generated from customers in Japan accounted for 82% in the year ended December 31, 1998, 90% in the year ended December 31, 1999, and 66% in the year ended December 31, 2000.
 We expect that a significant portion of our total future revenue will continue to be derived from companies based in Japan.
 Virtually all of our total revenue generated internationally has been denominated in U.S. dollars.